-Launched In 2015, the most notable features of the Discord app are its high-quality, low-latency voice chat, support for large video chats, and the ability of users to create servers for free.
-Servers are collections of persistent chat rooms and voice chat channels.
+The most notable things about the Discord app, which came out in 2015, are its high-quality, low-latency voice chat, its support for big video chats, and the fact that users can make servers for free.
+Servers are groups of chat rooms and voice chat lines that stay open.

 Downloading the Discord App

 Discord is available to various platforms, including Windows, macOS, Linux, and web browsers.
 For mobile devices, the Discord app can be used by both Android and iOS users.

 For Android users, the app is in the Communication section of the Google Play Store.
 It has a rate of 4.5 out of 5 stars right now, based on reviews from almost 3.5 million people.
 The Discord app is 98 MB in size and can only be used on devices with Android 5.0 or later.

 However, iOS users may get the app via the Apple App Store, where it has amassed a 4.8-star rating after being reviewed 1.7 million times.
 Its file size is 176.8 MB, and it needs iOS 10.0 or later to run.

 1. Discord’s Name Has No Special Meaning Behind It